huggingface/transformers/notebooks/README.md

 Also, we would like to list here interesting content created by the community.
-If you wrote some notebook(s) leveraging transformers and would like be listed here, please open a Pull Request and we'll review it so it can be included here.
+If you wrote some notebook(s) leveraging transformers and would like be listed here, please open a Pull Request so it can be included under the Community notebooks.

 ## Hugging Face's notebooks :hugs: